webjib/xiaomi_vacuum/README.md

 - If using the original firmware follow the default integration <a href="https://www.home-assistant.io/integrations/vacuum.xiaomi_miio/#retrieving-the-access-token">instructions</a>.

-- If you have a rooted vacuum with Valetudo you can read the token from the device.
+- If you have a rooted vacuum you can read the token from the device.
 It is saved in the following file:
   ```bash
   /data/config/miio/device.token
   ```